Limburan/Limburan.github.io/content/project/bird-bioacoustics/index.md

 #slides: example
 ---

-I am currently a postdoc on an NCN-funded project *Interspecific competition for acoustic space in birds* led by Dr Michał Budka at the Department of Behavioural Ecology, Adam Mickiewicz University in Poland.
+During my postdoc I was part of an NCN-funded project *Interspecific competition for acoustic space in birds* led by Dr Michał Budka at the Department of Behavioural Ecology, Adam Mickiewicz University in Poland.

-We use passive acoustic monitoring and playback experiments to investigate strategies used by forest bird communities to minimise competition for acoustic space.
+We used passive acoustic monitoring and playback experiments to investigate strategies used by forest bird communities to minimise competition for acoustic space.